 - One spouse’s contributions and sacrifices for the other spouse’s education or career.

-If Wife Filed For Divorce Can She Get Alimony
+If Wife Filed For Divorce, Can She Get Alimony

 Do I Have to Pay Alimony to My Husband

-Women may be frustrated by the idea of paying alimony, but the entire purpose of alimony is to assist; the lower-income spouse in getting back on his or her feet.
+Women may be frustrated by the idea of paying alimony, but the entire purpose of maintenance is to assist; the lower-income spouse in getting back on his or her feet.
 If your husband was a stay-at-home dad, he may need to return to school to brush up on job skills; or it may take months for him to find work.

 Frequently Asked Questions